Featured photo by Max Gondolfo, WW2017

 Okay.
 So you’re thinking about doing this thing, but you’re not sure exactly what to expect.
 Here are some answers that may help you decide.
 If you have questions that aren’t answered on this page, please contact Dawn at firstname.lastname@example.org.
 To succeed, the program needs mentors as much as it needs students.

-What exactly is my role as an advisor?
+What exactly is my role as a Program Advisor?

 As a faculty member or industry professional, your job is to assist the students as they pursue their stories, videos, and pictures.
 Layout and design needs an experienced eye.
 Website design (WordPress) needs a helpful hand when it comes to adding new articles and pages, formatting and appearance, etc. For the most part, you will hang out in the workroom to answer whatever questions arise.
 You could be reciting AP style rules, or helping those who are struggling with a lead — whatever comes up.